nomentsoa-andrianjatovo/laravel-smarty/README.md

 # laravel-smarty
-A very lightweight integration of Smarty into Laravel that aims to be very customizable
+A very lightweight integration of Smarty into Laravel for Floowedit CMS

 ## Installation
 In composer.json: